wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 computer can translate into programmatic calls to the cloud provider API.

-I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the _intent_ and, I store the text files in a source control system, I can track how the intent changes as the project evolves.
+I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the _intent_ and, if I store the text files in a source control system, I can track how the intent changes as the project evolves.